 Installing the Bitrise CLI is super simple.
-It is distributed as a single binary which you can acquire in several ways.
+It is distributed as a single binary for macOS and Linux which you can acquire in several ways.
 All you need to do is download it and make it executable.
 Let’s see how!

 Installing the Bitrise CLI with curl ⚓

 Run the following command in a bash shell:

 curl -fL https://github.com/bitrise-io/bitrise/releases/download/1.38.0/bitrise-$(uname -s)-$(uname -m) > /usr/local/bin/bitrise